 - NSW Immigration and Shipping – The NSW State Archives and Records holds a range of a range of records in their collection.
 Some are digitised, however, most are still just indexes.
 You can search the indexes to see what records may exist.

 - Queensland Immigration and Shipping – the State Library of Queensland holds a range of microfiche records for immigration around Australia.
 Early records for Queensland will be found in NSW collections.
+This link has a number of guides on various topics for your to explore.

 - Victoria Passenger records and immigration – Public Record Office of Victoria holds records as they relate to inwards and outwards bound ships from Victoria.